-Carolyn JonesDeputy PrincipalTēnā koutou!
-I am the Deputy Principal of Parkland School and feel very privileged to be part of such a dedicated team of teachers and staff.
-The best part about my job is that I get to work with teachers and students from across the school and see the exciting and challenging opportunities there are at Parkland.
+Carolyn JonesDeputy PrincipalKia ora!
+I love being part of such a dedicated team of teachers and staff at Parkland School.
+The best part about my job is that I get to work with teachers and students from across the school.
 The amazing parent and community support we have at Parkland also makes this a great place to be.
+I look forward to the exciting challenges and learning opportunities this year will bring.

 As well as ‘living my dream’ of being a teacher for the past 20 plus years, I also enjoy time with my family.
 I am mum to 3 children.
 We spend a lot of our time at race circuits around the country with my husband's motor racing.
-You can find me in the Te Awe Awe offices by Room 1. |
+You can find me in the Te Awe Awe office by Room 1. |

-Megan Wilson - Team LeaderTeam Leader and Teacher Room 7
+Sarah Bond - Team LeaderSenior Team Leader and Teacher Room 8Kia ora koutou,

 |

+I believe in the power of a learning community where everyone is a teacher and learner.
+The learning happens in the mahi, talk and actions of that community.
+Through this, young people develop skills, knowledge and attributes of a learner.
 Our aim in our learning community is to be striving to be independent learners, the learning itself is the reward.
 Knowing that we are learning with integrity is a key goal for me and the students I learn with. |

 Caroline HackingTeacher Room 12